 I was weary by this time as we had been there now for 5 days and

 Catscan and ultrasound performed to check for clots due to extreme pain in the legs.

 Still on O2

-On call Cardiologist won’t stay in room long enough to get an answer or time to ask a question
+On-call Cardiologist won’t stay in the room long enough to get an answer or time to ask a question